Atlantic-Salmon-Trust/ckanext-adfs/README.rst

 ``/etc/ckan/default/production.ini``).

 ------------
-Configururation
+Configuration
 ------------

-In Azure ensure the following settings are correct for your application:

-* Sign-on URL - should be https://yourdomain.com/user/login (replacing <yourdomain> with, er, your domain).
-* Reply URL - should be https://yourdomain.com/adfs/signin/ (make sure you include the trailing slash).

-On the machine hosting your instance of CKAN:

-Ensure all the requirements are installed (see `requirements.txt` for further details).
+**Azure Guide valid August 2025**

+CREATE AN "ENTERPRISE APPLICATION" IN AZURE PORTAL

 In your CKAN's production.ini / development.ini file you need to provide two settings in the `[app:main]` section:

 * adfs_wtrealm - the `APP ID URI` setting found in the "Get Started" / "Enable Users to Sign On" section on the "home" page for the application integrating with ADFS on the Azure website.
 This is usually the same as the APP ID URI you define in the settings for the application.
 * adfs_metadata_url - a URL pointing to a remote file called `FederationMetadata.xml` containing the ADFS_NAMESPACE and adfs_x509 related values.
-This URL is in the "Federation Metadata Document URL" value in the "Enable Users to Sign On" section of the Azure website (at current time of writing).
+This URL is at https://login.microsoftonline.com/<YOUR_AZURE_NAMESPACE>/FederationMetadata/2007-06/FederationMetadata.xml.

+The following are optional and can be left as default:

 * adfs_create_user = Optional Boolean, defaults to False.
 False requires a sysadmin to create the user via api or paster command first matching their email and user name to their organization email and username.
 * adfs_organization_name = Name of Organization/Company (defaults to our organization)
 * adfs_contact_email = Optional String (e.g. opendata@organization.com), defaults to 'your administrator'
 * adfs_url_template - a template snippet for the URL that points to the ADFS authentication endpoint (e.g. {}idpinitiatedsignon.aspx?loginToRp={}).
 This template uses the wsfed endpoint extracted from FederationMetadata.xml and adfs_wtrealm.

+SET UP SINGLE SIGN ON
+ensure the following settings are correct for your application:

+* Sign-on URL - should be https://yourdomain.com/user/login (replacing <yourdomain> with, er, your domain).
+* Reply URL - should be https://yourdomain.com/adfs/signin/ (make sure you include the trailing slash).

 *A WORD OF WARNING* Microsoft appears to change its UI in the Azure website quite often so you may need to poke around to find the correct settings.
 It has